 In the online appendix, we carry out a wide variety of further robustness checks.
 These confirm our main results.
-These include matrix completion estimates that use the data to generate a fitted counterfactual for the treated group, rather than just the control units counterfactual, alternative staggered difference-in-differences estimators, comparing high and low lead areas in Glasgow, and alternative two-way Mundlak specifications.
+These include alternative staggered difference-in-differences estimators, comparing high and low lead areas in Glasgow, and alternative two-way Mundlak specifications.
 The results are qualitatively similar in all cases.

-6 Discussion and Conclusions.
+6 Discussion and conclusion

-We examined the effect of policies to reduce lead pollution in drinking water on health outcomes, (birthweights and under-5 mortality) in Glasgow and Edinburgh in the 20th century.
-We use a setting with plausibly exogenous staggered treatments, and therefore utilise a difference-in-differences design that accounts for the staggered nature of the treatment.
-Across a variety of specifications, and with multiple robustness checks, we do not find consistent evidence of a beneficial effect of lead water pollution reduction on infant health outcomes.
+We examined the effect of reducing lead pollution in drinking water on health outcomes, (birthweights and under-5 mortality) in Glasgow and Edinburgh in the 20th century.
+We use a setting with plausibly exogenous staggered treatment and therefore utilise a difference-in-differences design that accounts for the staggered nature of the treatment, as well as a regression discontinuity design comparing births just before and just after treatment.
+Across a variety of specifications, and with multiple robustness checks, we find no clear evidence of a beneficial effect of lead water pollution reduction on infant health outcomes.
 These findings contribute to the existing literature on the impact of lead and birth outcomes, using a much larger sample, and plausibly exogenous variation in lead, and high levels of lead.